material-components/material-components/CONTRIBUTING.md

 ## Feature Requests

-You can request a new feature by [submitting an issue](https://TODO:URL /issues) to our GitHub repository.
+You can request a new feature by submitting an issue to our GitHub repository for that platform.

 - - -